Boundary Waters Canoe Area Wilderness: Land use disputes

-1989 Truck portage testing.
-According to the 1978 BWCAW Act: Nothing in this Act shall be deemed to require the termination of the existing operation of motor vehicles to assist in the transport of boats across the portages from Sucker Lake to Basswood Lake, from Fall Lake to Basswood Lake, and from Lake Vermilion to Trout Lake, during the period ending January 1, 1984.
-Following said date, unless the Secretary determines that there is no feasible non-motorized means of transporting boats across the portages to reach the lakes previously served by the portages listed above, he shall terminate all such motorized use of each portage listed above.

-1989 – U S Forest Service with the University of MN conduct feasibility tests on the three truck portages.
-It is determined that trucks should remain.

-1990 – Friends of the Boundary Waters, Sierra Club and six other environmental groups sue to have trucks removed; CWCS joins the U S Forest Service as intervenors.

-1992 – Appeals court sides with U S Forest Service that trucks should remain.
-Friends of the Boundary Waters and coalition appeal to 8th Circuit Court of Appeals.
-Trucks are removed from the three truck portages.

-1994 – As a result of the Friends of the Boundary Waters lawsuit against the 1992 BWCAW Management Plan, canoe rests, pontoon boats and sailboats are banned from the Boundary Waters.

-1999 – As a result of the Friends of the Boundary Waters lawsuit against the 1992 BWCAW Management Plan, the courts redefined the phrase ‘that particular lake’ and exempt permits were eliminated for property owners, resorts and outfitters on the Moose, Farm and Seagull Chain of Lakes.

-1999 – Trucks return to two of the three truck portages, Prairie and Trout Lake portages, as a result of Congressman Oberstar including this provision in his 1998 Transportation Bill.

-A snowmobile trail located 400 feet from the border provoked a lawsuit in 2006.
+Some aspects of the BWCAW's management and conservation have been controversial.
+During the 1970s, a legislative proposal was made to loosen restrictions on motorized vehicles and allow some logging in parts of the BWCAW.
+The proposal was unsuccessful.
+During the mid-1990s, a dispute over using trucks to move boats between two portages required mediation.
+In 1998, using trucks was ultimately allowed.
+While snowmobiles are not allowed within the BWCAW, a snowmobile trail located 400 feet from the border provoked a lawsuit in 2006.
 In 2015, a judge ruled that the snowmobile trail did not violate the Wilderness Act.

 Proposed Twin Metals Mine

 It has been known for decades that there are about four billion tons of copper and nickel ore, "one of the world's largest undeveloped mineral deposits", in the Duluth Complex, which underlies part of northeastern Minnesota.
 Resource companies have proposed mines south and west of the BWCAW upstream of the wilderness and within its watershed, leading to concerns that surface runoff could damage the wilderness.
 In December 2016 the federal government proposed banning mining for 20 years while the subject was studied.
 The Trump administration cancelled the study in September 2018, clearing the way for mining leases in the national forest.
 The Antofagasta PLC subsidiary Twin Metals Minnesota would operate a proposed mine.
 In October 2021, the Biden administration filed an application for a "mineral withdrawal" that will put a hold on the development of the mine proposal while the environmental impacts are studied.
 The completed study could lead to a 20-year ban on mining upstream from the BWCAW.